 When that happens, people often have one of two reactions: for some, their emotions skyrocket and they feel overwhelmingly tense, anxious, and on “high alert.”
 Others might respond by being under-aroused and falling into states of feeling numb, depressed, or dissociated.
-Still others ping-pong between feeling emotions too intensely, or not at all.
-Either way, these states of over- or under-arousal make it difficult to respond to your emotions in a helpful way.
+Still others ping-pong between feeling emotions too intensely or not at all.
+Either way, these states of over- or under-arousal make it difficult to respond to their emotions in a helpful way.

 The width of everyone’s windows of tolerance is different.
 Affect management aims to get you back to your own window of tolerance — a level of arousal where you can respond to and act on your emotions effectively.